openplans/openblock-old/docs/custom.rst

     ...
     Development server is running at http://127.0.0.1:8000/

-You can now log into your openblock instance and visit the administrative site at http://127.0.0.1:8000/admin/
+You can now log into your OpenBlock instance and visit the administrative site at http://127.0.0.1:8000/admin/

 Loading Data: Things You Will Need